Table of Contents

-The good news about a nexus letter is that the medical expert does not need to have 100% medical certainty that a condition relates to a veteran's service.
-However, there does need to be an opinion that the condition could be service-connected.
+The good news about a nexus letter is that the medical expert does not need to have 100% medical certainty that a condition relates to a veteran’s service.
+However, there does need to be an opinion that there could be a service connected condition.
 A doctor should clearly state why their independent medical opinion points this way based on their medical expertise.

-Veterans should ensure that their doctor uses evidence from their medical history and everything they understand about the condition to support the opinion.
+Veterans should ensure that their doctor uses strong evidence from their medical history and everything they understand about the condition to support their opinion.

-The doctor should use the correct timeline of events to describe how a veteran's condition could have started or been made worse by service and how their symptoms have stayed the same or worsened over time.
+The doctor should use the correct timeline of events to describe how a veteran’s current disability or secondary condition could have started or been made worse by active duty and service and how their symptoms have stayed the same or worsened over time.

-This element can also include ties back to medical research that the doctor can use to support their opinion of your condition and symptoms.
+This element can also include ties back to strong evidence from medical research that the doctor can use to support their opinion of your condition and symptoms.